 The artist explains the choice of her exhibiting name, a choice she made some 40 years ago.
 “According to Aboriginal totemic belief, each member of a clan inherits a totemic relationship with a particular plant or animal of the region.
 I like this idea of oneness with the environment.
 Where I live wombats are especially prevalent and they have become my totemic animal.
 The earliest written reference to a wombat occurs in a French source where it is called ‘le grand Wam Bot,’ and hence my exhibiting name – G.W.
 Bot.”

 G.W.
 Bot is a printmaker, painter, sculptor and graphic artist who has exhibited extensively nationally and internationally.
-She has had held over 50 solo exhibitions, including shows in Sydney, Canberra, Melbourne, London, Paris, New York and Los Angeles.
+She has had over 50 solo exhibitions, including shows in Sydney, Canberra, Melbourne, London, Paris, New York and Los Angeles.
 G.W.
 Bot has participated in over 200 group and invitational exhibitions.
 She is the recipient of numerous commissions and has been awarded residencies in Europe, Asia and Australia.
 Her work is held in many galleries nationally and internationally, among them the National Gallery of Australia, the British Museum and the Victoria and Albert Museum.